 Recently, someone pointed out that I don’t do many list posts.
-I don’t know if that what a criticism or just an observation, but that person was right.
+I don’t know if that was a criticism or just an observation, but the person who told me that was right.
 Looking back, I haven’t done many list posts.

 You know the kind of posts I mean: 5 tips to add colour to your writing or 8 ways to make your blog stand out.
 That sort of thing.
 It wasn’t a conscious choice.
 Mainly apprehension.

 Why apprehension?
 While I have nothing against list posts, I see both the pros and cons of them.
 And I spend more time weighing those pros and cons instead of trying to write a list post.

 The biggest positive is that list posts can be quick and easy to write.
 Just grab a topic, come up with any number of points about that topic (10 or fewer, preferably), and offer a brief reason or explanation.
 Wham, bam, done.

 It’s not always that easy.
 You definitely have to put some thought into a good list post, and you need to practice writing that form.

 Another positive is that a good link post is quick and easy to read.
 Remember that you’re writing not just for the sake of writing something, but so that someone will read it.
 While I do like to read (and write) in-depth posts, sometimes I just don’t have the time to read them.
 A good list post can get me thinking or, at the very least, give me a quick hit of information.

 There are people who say that the list post is dead.
 If not dead, then either dying or should be put down.
 They’re hackneyed, they’re cliched, they’re overdone.
 And, to some extent, that’s true.

 I think that there are far too many badly-done list posts out there.
 Many of those are just SEO bait trying to draw in readers to bad content.